 Get in touch with the school early.
-Before your child starts school, talk to the staff -- like her teacher or the principal -- about her health issues and concerns you have.
+Before your child starts school, talk to the staff -- like their teacher or the principal -- about their health issues and concerns you have.
 Ask questions about the school's special education programs.
-If your child's teachers understand her needs, they'll be better able to help her succeed.
+If your child's teachers understand their needs, they'll be better able to help them succeed.

 Be alert for any new problems.
 Sometimes, learning disabilities or behavior problems only show up once a child starts school.
-If your child seems to be struggling, work with her teacher -- and make sure your youngster gets special services if she needs them.
+If your child seems to be struggling, work with their teacher -- and make sure your youngster gets special services if they need them.

 Gradually give your child more independence.
-After you spend so much time caring for your child, it can be hard to let her go off on her own.
-But you have to find a balance between protecting her when she needs it and giving her the freedom she needs to grow.
+After you spend so much time caring for your child, it can be hard to let them go off on their own.
+But you have to find a balance between protecting them when they need it and giving them the freedom they need to grow.